Shallow Depth of Field – How, What & Why?

 You can consider this as your complete guide to understand the effects of shallow depth of field in photos and how to produce it.

-If you are new into photography, then I recommend reading, Depth of field in Photography, to get a clear understanding of the basics of DOF in photography.
+If you are new to photography, I recommend reading, Depth of field in Photography, to get a clear understanding of the basics of DoF in photography.

 What is Shallow Depth of Field?

-A shallow depth of field is created in your photo when the plane of focusing is small.
-It will make the subject stand out from the rest of the elements in the scene, provided rest of the things in the background are at a distance from the subject.
+It will make the subject stand out from the rest of the elements in the scene, provided the rest of the things in the background are at a distance from the subject.

 Right Camera Settings for Shallow Depth of Field

 1. Camera Mode

 As you all know all DSLR, Mirrorless, and digital cameras come with various camera modes.

 You need to choose the right camera mode to get a shallow DoF.
 You can use the following camera modes to get this effect.

 Most digital cameras come with an inbuilt portrait mode option.
 This mode is useful for taking family portraits and also for portrait photographers.